y-ncao/Python-Study/about.md

 ####Redesign Project
 1. Use more popular front-end, like Angular - SpineJS's documentation is neat but not enough, we have been suffered from I found a problem, don't know how to solve, so I asked my teammate who is more focused on the front-end, and helped me with that.
 After that, I asked him, how did you know that?
 He said because I had a same problem and I dived into the source code
 2. We had to worry too much about security.
 But since this is internal tool, we think this is not a big problem to us.
 But we still have to face the problem
+3. Too much rely on client side may cause problem.
+You don't know what the user's browser is, you don't what's user's box's performance.
+Local storage size and other's system attribute will cause all kinds of headache if you do it too much.
-3. We had small team and we didn't use TDD at the beginning.
+4. We had small team and we didn't use TDD at the beginning.
-4. For backend, there are a lot of things that we can improve, like reduce the piping to the front-end, make some of the data fetch loaded later.
+5. For backend, there are a lot of things that we can improve, like reduce the piping to the front-end, make some of the data fetch loaded later.
-5. But not anything we need to redesign.
+6. But not anything we need to redesign.
 Tornado is pretty good, python web development is pretty good.
 Maybe get more async funcs on back-end but I cannot come up with a great use case for async.

 #####Backbone.js / Ember.js / Angular.js